samanthavz/project-tech/README.md

 ---
 # 📊 Database

 The database used for this app is [MongoDB](https://www.mongodb.com/).
-The database consist out of collections of dog profiles and user profiles.
+The database consist out of collections of dog profiles.

 <!-- TODO: data structure diagram -->